Today's Sunday • 8 mins read

 7. They never stop their gaslighting act.

-Either they are gaslighting you or they are scheming about the next steps all their waking hours.
+Either they are gaslighting you, or they are plotting the next steps to gaslight you into mental instability.

 They are always waiting for that moment when you will express your first doubt.

-At such point, they will invariably respond with, “I told you so, but you won’t believe me that you are forgetting things these days.”
+At this point, they can almost always respond with, “I told you so, but you won’t believe me that you are forgetting things these days.”

 From then on, they will double down on their efforts to push you inside their “fake reality bubble.”

-At precisely this point, the gaslighter smells the win and feels that your mental sanity is at the breaking point, and you can be proved to be a “crazy” person.
+At precisely this point, the gaslighter smells the win and feels that your mental sanity is at the breaking point, and you can be proven to be a “crazy” person.

 8. Gaslighters are low on empathy and compassion.